Does our code-health score actually predict bugs? A leakage-free benchmark

 The whole study reproduces from a committed cache with one command, and every number here carries a seeded bootstrap CI and an n.
 If you want to see what the score looks like on a real codebase rather than in aggregate, the live examples run it end to end, and the architecture page shows where it sits in the pipeline.

-One thread I left dangling on purpose is that the benchmark also told me which of the 25 biomarkers carry the prediction, and the answer surprised me enough to write it up separately.
-The strongest predictors aren't the complexity metrics everyone reaches for, they're the evolutionary ones, and that's the subject of the next post.
+One thread I left dangling on purpose is that the benchmark also told me which of the 25 markers carry the prediction, and the answer surprised me enough to write it up separately.
+The strongest predictors turned out to be the evolutionary ones.
+The complexity metrics everyone reaches for came second.
+That is the next post.